Alen MacWeeney

 Alen MacWeeney (born 1939) is an Irish photographer.
-MacWeeney is known his photographs of itinerant Irish Travellers, made during a six-year period beginning in 1965.
+MacWeeney is known for his photographs of itinerant Irish Travellers, made during a six-year period beginning in 1965.

 He is the author of the photo book Irish Travellers: Tinkers No More.
 His work is included in the collections of the Museum of Fine Arts Houston, the Museum of Modern Art, New York and the Art Institute of Chicago.